 Additionally, increasing numbers of people are affected by allergies including the seasonal effects of hay fever which can make it almost impossible to continue wearing daytime contact lenses.
 AOK therapy for dry eye patients may offer a new solution since corneal refractive therapy molds are only worn overnight when sleeping then removed the next morning to give clear natural vision all day long.

 Since AOK molds are only worn at night while you sleep, dry eye and allergy sufferers may experience relief due to unrestricted tear flow during waking hours.

 Additional Corneal Refractive Therapy Options for Hyperopic and Presbyopic Patients:

-If you have either of these conditions we may still be able to correct your vision with AOK.
+If you have either of these conditions, we may still be able to correct your vision with AOK.
 After a thorough eye examination, Dr. Abraham Zlatin will be able to outline the best options for you.

 Only after a thorough eye exam by a licensed physician / orthokeratologist can it be determined if corneal refractive therapy may benefit you.
 There are no guarantees that any specific treatment will work for all patients.
-Reduction for any individual patient’s myopia may vary depending on that patient’s corneal variables and overall results may vary so ask Dr. Zlatin if AOK therapy is right for you or your child.
+Reduction for any individual patient’s myopia may vary depending on that patient’s corneal variables, and overall results may differ so ask Dr. Zlatin if AOK therapy is right for you or your child.